Project

 Actions #1

-Updated by Christian Lohmaier about 7 years ago
+Updated by Christian Lohmaier almost 8 years ago

 keeping prebuilt LO around is the tricky part with this proposal, for Hackfest, LO is built once when creating/setting up the VM and then left for the users.